mstruk/getting-started-quarkus-kafka/README.md

 docker-compose up -d
 ```

+This will also start an instance of Keycloak which is used to authenticate to the Kafka broker using OAuth.

 **NOTE:** Stop the broker using `docker-compose down; docker-compose rm`

 ## Running the application in dev mode